pshirshov/magen/docs/drafts/2025-11-06-zed-action-mapping.md

 This document maps actions from our keymap model to Zed editor actions.

+## Action Corrections (2025-11-06)

+After comparing with official Zed keybindings (junk/zed.json), the following corrections were identified:

+### CRITICAL FIXES NEEDED:

+1. **Terminal Toggle** - WRONG action being used:
+   - Current: `workspace::NewTerminal` (creates a NEW terminal)
+   - Should be: `terminal_panel::Toggle` (toggles the terminal panel visibility)
+   - Location: mappings/ui.yaml

+2. **Project Search** - Non-existent action:
+   - Current: `project_search::Deploy` (does NOT exist in Zed)
+   - Should be: `pane::DeploySearch` (official Zed action for project-wide search)
+   - Location: mappings/search.yaml

+3. **Word Wrap Toggle** - Missing action:
+   - Added: `editor::ToggleSoftWrap`
+   - Location: mappings/ui.yaml

+### Notes on Action Parameters:

+Some Zed actions accept parameters.
+For example:
+- `pane::DeploySearch` can take `{ "replace_enabled": true }` for replace functionality
+- We currently use simple action names without parameters, which works for basic functionality

+### Verified Correct Actions:

+All other actions with `::` namespace have been verified against the official Zed keybindings and are correct.

+**Important Note:** Actions like `ShowSettings`, `ZoomInIdeAction`, `EditorDecreaseFontSize`, and `EditorResetFontSize` that appear in the grep output are actually IntelliJ IDEA actions under the `idea:` section, NOT Zed actions.
+The Zed mappings correctly use `zed::*` equivalents.

 ## Cursor Movement

 | Our ID | VSCode Action | Zed Action |